Sealcoat

 Sealcoating, or pavement sealing, is the process of applying a protective coating to asphalt-based pavements to provide a layer of protection from the elements: water, oils, and U.V. damage.

 The effects of asphalt sealers have been debated.
 Asphalt sealing is marketed as increasing the life of the asphalt, but there is no independent research that proves these claims.
 Asphalt sealing can also make the asphalt more slippery and impact the environment.

-Detriments to sealcoat

-Pavement sealcoat products come in a variety of standards.
-For example, refined tar-based sealer offers the best protecting against water penetration and chemical resistance.
-Asphalt-based sealer typically offers poor protection against environmental, chemical and harsher climates (salt water).
-Petroleum-based sealer offer protection against water and chemicals somewhere between the other two sealers.
-Another difference between coatings is in terms of wear.
-Again, refined tar-based sealer offers the best wear characteristics (typically 3–5 years) while asphalt-based sealer may last 1–3 years.
-Petroleum-based sealer falls between refined tar and asphalt.

 There are concerns about pavement sealer polluting the environment after it is abraded from the surface of the pavement.
 Some states in North America have banned the use of coal tar–based sealants primarily based on United States Geological Survey studies.

 Types

 There are primarily five types of pavement sealers.